slavo3dev/mimicoin24/mimicoin24/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to litecoin-core.
+This issue tracker is only for technical issues related to mimicoin24-core.

-General litecoin questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).
+General mimicoin24 questions and/or support requests and are best directed to the [mimicoin24talk.io forums](https://mimicoin24talk.io/).

-For reporting security issues, please contact the Litecoin developers on the #litecoin-dev Freenode IRC channel or alternatively you can email us at contact@litecoin.org.
+For reporting security issues, please contact the Mimicoin24 developers on the #mimicoin24-dev Freenode IRC channel or alternatively you can email us at contact@mimicoin24.org.

 ### Describe the issue